 As human societies became more populous, and as their interactions with each other also increased, it came about that they began to exchange all manner of different things with each other.
 These included manufactured products, animals, plants, fruits, seeds, furs and other animal skins, silk, ornaments, women for marital purposes, and slaves.
 An important fact about these exchanges is that they arose organically, and were not the result of a ruler’s or government’s policy, meaning that they were not imposed upon people.

 In contrast, motivated by the theory of comparative advantage, which logically demonstrates that the inhabitants of two countries can mutually benefit by specializing in producing the thing or things in which they have a comparative advantage, and then exchanging the products of their labour, economists, governments, and other organisations are now imposing the model of specialization and free trade on more and more people and countries around the world.
 In doing so, these individuals and organizations have mistaken this tidy bit of reasoning for an invariable natural principle that operates without exception in the real world, in all places, situations, and times, and for all people.
-This example illustrates why I have declared that economics is not a science, for true scientists would not be satisfied with mere logical consistency or correct reasoning: they would rigorously test this belief to see if in fact it applies or is true in the real world; and even if it does apply in many situations, whether there exist situations where it does not apply.
+This example illustrates why I have declared that economics is not a science, for true scientists would not be satisfied with mere logical consistency or correct reasoning: they would rigorously test this belief to see if in fact it applies or is true in the real world; and even if it does apply in many situations, whether there exist situations where it does not apply or causes more harm than good.
 If one takes the time to perform this important step, something that most economists have never bothered to do, one will find that there are many instances where the theory of comparative advantage does not hold in the real world.

 The failure to understand this important truth about comparative advantage has led many economists and their students, whose brains have been filled by their intellectually sloppy and irresponsible teachers with numerous false beliefs about the economic behaviour of human beings, to advocate policies that have done considerable harm to many people around the world, including causing some of their deaths.

 Of course, I am not denying that free trade can and does have many advantages, and that its absence can cause economic hardships.
 As was clear during the Great Depression, when many countries raised their tariffs to protect their domestic industries, but which policy also had the effect of greatly diminishing international free trade, free trade does help to reduce the cost of many manufactured items, as well as other things such as foods.
 However, in the past, before economists began to meddle more and more in social, economic, and human relationships, trade arose organically, meaning it was not imposed on people.
-But today, due to the Economic Gospel of Comparative Advantage, many economists, governments, international institutions like the World Bank, IMF, and the WTO, as well as other individuals and organizations, are imposing this practice on more and more people around the world.
-As a result of their frequently misguided efforts, they are causing severe disruptions in traditional models of behaviour, which disruptions in turn are causing considerable hardships for many millions of people worldwide, such as the resulting migration, both legal and illegal, of many millions of people across borders in search of work.
+But today, due to the Economic Gospel of Comparative Advantage, many economists, governments, international institutions like the World Bank, IMF, and WTO, as well as other individuals and organizations, are imposing this practice on more and more people around the world.
+As a result of their frequently misguided efforts, they are causing severe disruptions in traditional models of behaviour, which disruptions in turn are causing considerable hardships for many millions of people worldwide, such as the resulting migration, both legal and illegal, of many millions of people across borders and from one continent to another in search of work.